catemgn/WRFchem_save/README.md

 # WRFchem_save

-Repository of important/useful files for running WRFchem (used version 4.1.2).
-It includes:
+Repository of important/useful files for running WRFchem (used version 4.1.2, with use of chem_opt=201, 202).
+The repository includes:
   - bash/shell scripts for WRFchem.
   - README files
   - log of working configurations for WPS/WRF